-All results (publications, data and software) generated by a funded project should essentially be open access, remain permanently accessible and comply with the FAIR principles; exceptions must be justified and the relevant handling must be described (e.g. anonymisation, rights management, types of use, etc.).
+All results (publications, data, software, training materials, long-term studies, meta data schemas etc.) generated by a funded project must essentially be openly accessible, remain permanently accessible and comply with the FAIR/FAIR4RS principles; exceptions must be justified and the relevant handling must be described (e.g. anonymisation, rights management, types of use, etc.).
 Source code and data are to be documented according to established standards.
 Detailed developer and user information is to be drawn up for software developments.
 Licences are to be granted which are clearly specified and as open as possible, indicating to what extent the reusability of publications or parts thereof is guaranteed.

-All content available online that is created using DFG funding - including software developments - must be prepared, indexed and promoted in a manner that guarantees the maximum potential for retrieval.
-Appropriate metadata must meet library standards and must be suitable for integration in international subject-specific indexes or other cataloguing systems.
+All content available online that is created using DFG funding - including software developments - must be prepared, indexed and/or disseminated in a manner that guarantees the maximum potential for retrieval, e.g. through appropriate metadata.
+The corresponding metadata must meet relevant standards for it to be integrated into international subject-specific or other cataloguing systems.